Updating Your Mid-Century House?

 Variations in roof styles and detailing emerged.

-Attached one and two-stall garages had become indispensable in the late 1960s.
+Attached one and two-stall garages had become indispensable in the 1960s.

 Split-level and split-foyer variations had so diluted the style that it was almost unrecognizable.
 In fact, whether a split-level house is termed a Colonial or a Raised Ranch is now often a matter of which label will most quickly sell the house.